MoiraLampe/MoiraLampe.github.io/md_files/fungi.md

 What left a lasting impression on me is that fungi play a remarkable role in our environment.
 They have the ability to digest pollutants and decompose food, to absorb carbon dioxide into the soils, nourish and kill plants and making medicine (Ferreira et al., 2020).
 They are also widely applicable in agriculture with their ability to produce a wide range of bioactive metabolites, which can improve plant growth (Mirmajlessi and Radhakrishnan, 2020).

-Below you can see a type of filamentous fungi called Podospora Anserina growing into an expansive network.
+Below you can see a type of filamentous fungus called Podospora Anserina growing into an expansive network.
 This is an image that was taken at the [Laboratoire interdisciplinaire des Energies de Demain](https://b2c.sdv.univ-paris-diderot.fr/) (LIED) in Paris.

 ### The Mycelium, a growing Network